Support

 Each auction:

-• Targets acquisition of equity representing approximately 1% of the fully diluted valuation (FDV) of a specific private company
+- Targets acquisition of equity representing a specified percentage of the fully diluted valuation (FDV) of a specific private company

 How are units allocated if an auction is oversubscribed?